 - events affecting the highway e.g. street parties, races, village fetes etc.

 It could include a complete closure, ‘One Way’ restrictions, banned turns, changes to parking bay restrictions, speed limit changes or weight restriction suspensions.

-All closures in Cheshire West and Chester require our approval.
+All closures in the borough require our approval.
 We are responsible for preparing and publishing the temporary traffic regulation order which legally allows it to take place.
 We will also inform various groups and organisations, such as Cheshire Police, the emergency services and local Councillors as soon application is approved.

 Conditions and what you will need

 Before making an application please note the following conditions and requirements:

 - you will need to check whether your proposal will clash with any other temporary road closures, more information can be found on the Roadworks.Org website

 - if the closure is agreed it is the applicant’s responsibility to identify and notify all residents and businesses directly affected.
 This notification should be at least ten days prior to the works commencing, unless other arrangements are agreed as reasonable by the overseeing authority.

 - if the planned duration of the road closure is more than five days, the application must be submitted eight weeks before the planned start date, to allow for statutory advertising in local newspapers

 - if the planned duration of the road closure is less than five days, the application must be submitted a minimum of four weeks before the planned start date